Holden Village, Washington: Mine remediation

 Prior to the interim action of 1989, when the tailing piles were covered with gravel, winds above 10 mph would often spread the fine dust in the tailing piles through the air, lowering air quality locally.
 Holden and its partner agencies have reduced wind-borne air pollution from the tailing piles by planting trees atop the tailing piles, with mixed success.
 Federal and state agencies have also sought solutions to mineral contamination of the water flowing from the mine into the Railroad Creek watershed.
 Rio Tinto Group was identified by the EPA as the Potentially Responsible Party in the EPA's process of identifying the corporate entity currently liable for the remediation costs.
 The process of finding a mutually agreeable solution to these problems was a long and onerous one, but an agreement was eventually reached.
 The negotiations between state, federal, and Holden Village entities and the public can be seen in a federal report and its fourteen proposed alternative solutions.

-Remediation efforts occurred during the years of 2011-2016.
+Remediation efforts occurred during the years of 2011–2016.
 In the summer of 2011, Holden conducted its normal program, but also began to see work and workers (up to 65) in and around the Village.
-Continuing during the summer of 2012, these "Early Works" projects prepared the way for the "Heavy Construction" years of 2013-2015.
-During 2013-2015 Holden Village made creative changes to its program as it housed and fed 200+ construction people working in shifts 24/7 on the project.
-In late 2016 the number of construction workers on site will decrease as the mine projects wrap up, and Holden volunteers will work on Village renewal projects.
-Holden Village welcomed guests again for Christmas 2016 and New Year's 2017 and restarted normal operations in the spring of 2017.
+Continuing during the summer of 2012, these early works projects prepared the way for the heavy construction years of 2013–2015.
+During this phase, Holden Village made creative changes to its program as it housed and fed 200+ construction people working in shifts 24/7 on the project.
+The number of workers decreased in 2016 and Holden volunteers took on Village renewal projects.
+Holden Village welcomed guests again for Christmas 2016 and New Year's 2017 and restarted normal operations in spring 2017.
 There will then be a five-year period of testing and analysis to determine whether further work will be necessary in the eastern portion of the affected area.
 If required, this additional work would have an undetermined (at this time, at least) impact on Holden Village.